amcgail/knowknow/README.md

     Run this command first.
     It will prompt you for the directory to store data files and the directory where code will be stored.

+`python -m knowknow start <PROJ-NAME>`
+    For instance, `python -m knowknow start citation-death`.
+    Start a JupyterLab notebook in a knowknow code directory.
+    If the directory doesn't exist, knowknow creates the directory, and initiates it as a git repository.

+# [Recommended] Interfacing with GitHub

+In order to use the following commands you must install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+This allows you to use others' code, and to publish your own code for others to use.

 `python -m knowknow clone <URL>`
     For instance, `python -m knowknow clone https://github.com/amcgail/lost-forgotten`.
     Clone someone else's repository.

-`python -m knowknow start <REPO-NAME>`
-    For instance, `python -m knowknow start citation-death`.
-    Start a JupyterLab notebook in a repository.
-    If the repository

-Note:
+To make your own changes to others' code, or to share your code with the world, do the following:

+1) Create a [GitHub](https://www.github.com/) account and log in.
+2) Install [GitHub Desktop](https://desktop.github.com/), which is a simple connector between Git on your computer and GitHub, in the cloud.
+3a) [Share your code] In GitHub Desktop, choose `File -> Create Repository`, navigate to the folder containing knowknow code.
+This folder was created by knowknow using the `start` command.
+Now press "Publish Repository" in the upper right to add this code to your GitHub account.
+3b) [Contribute to others' code] In GitHub, `fork` the repository you would like to contribute to.
+This creates a personal copy of that repository in your GitHub account.
+Then clone this copy into knowknow's code directory using the `clone` command, or using GitHub desktop.
+Once you are satisfied with your updates, and they are pushed back to GitHub, submit a "pull request" to the original repository to ask them to review and merge your changes.

+# Auto-downloading Data and Code

 Data files will be automatically downloaded during code execution, if they are not alredy in the *data* directory you specified with the `init` command.
 This may take up significant bandwidth -- the data files for the Sociology dataset are ~750MB.

 Code specified by the `knowknow.reqiure` function will be automatically downloaded by knowknow into the *code* directory you specified with the `init` command. **Be sure you trust whoever wrote the code you download.** Running arbitrary code from random strangers on your computer is a security risk.